Geeksltd/GCop/Rules/GCop203.md

 ## Rule description
-This error will be shown when your *foreach identifier* is a single character.
-It should be descriptive engough to reveal its meaning, purpose and role in that context.
+A single character variable name isn't descriptive enough.
+Sometimes it's acceptable, e.g. in a lambda expression or in a very short loop.
+But in most cases it's better to use a descriptive name to reveal its meaning, purpose and role in that context.

 ## Example 1
 ```csharp